michaelfaran/The-ACFSA-V2.0-Analyte-Classification-and-Feature-Selection-Algorithm/README.md

 ## Acknowledgments:
 I thank my PI, Prof. Gili Bisker, for the scientific conversations and guidance that made this open-source project possible.
 I thank Minyeong Yoon and Prof. Soo-Yeon Cho for sharing key datasets and being essential partners in testing this open source on their data.
-I thank Mr. Gabriel Petersky and Dr. Verena Wulf for our scientific discussions and for coauthoring the paper on ACFSA [2].
+I thank Dr. Verena Wulf for our scientific discussions and for coauthoring the paper on ACFSA [2].
 Further acknowledgment goes to Dr. Srestha Basu, Ms. Shirel Kleiner, and Dr. Adi Neuman-Hendler for their support and scientific advice.

 ## References: